SLM-Dev/Search_Widget/README.md

 # Search_Widget
-This is a search widget.
+This is a search widget..